pinecone-io/pinecone-ts-client/README.md

 const index = pinecone.index('sample-index');

 // Prepare your data.
 The length of each array
-// of vector values must match the index dimension. const records = [
+// of vector values must match the dimension of
+// the index where you plan to store them. const records = [
   {
     id: '1',